hugoalh-studio/ghactions-toolkit-powershell/CONTRIBUTING.md

 - Before create an issue, check whether any similar issues are already exist.
 - Any questions should create a discussion instead.
-- For any security vulnerability reports, please visit the [Security Policy](./SECURITY.md).
+- For any security vulnerability reports, please visit the Security Policy (file: `SECURITY.md`).

 ## Pull Requests